Cosmetic Engineering

 Overview and Objectives

-This program is designed to train future engineers specializing in scientific fields relevant to research and development in the cosmetics and wellness industries.
-Graduates join companies in France and abroad to fill executive positions in the key sectors of these industries (R&D manager, project manager, strategic planning, evaluation, regulatory affairs, purchasing manager, quality control manager, production manager, project leader, etc.).
+The goal of this program is to train future engineers specializing in scientific fields relevant to research and development in the cosmetics and wellness industries.
+Graduates join companies in France and abroad to take on executive roles in key sectors of these industries (R&D manager, project manager, strategic planning, evaluation, regulatory affairs, procurement manager, quality control manager, production manager, project leader, etc.).
 Graduates may also choose to start their own businesses.

-The curriculum is designed to provide a rigorous academic foundation that prepares students for doctoral studies.
+The curriculum is designed to provide a scientific education that prepares students to pursue doctoral studies.
 Courses are taught by university faculty and professionals from the relevant industries.
-The program relies on strong partnerships with numerous players in the cosmetics industry for coursework, internships, and job placements, and is a member of various cosmetics industry associations.
+The program is supported by strong partnerships with numerous stakeholders in the cosmetics industry for coursework, internships, and employment opportunities, and is a member of cosmetics industry associations.

 This program also offers students who are interested the opportunity to earn a dual degree in “Technology and Systems Management,” which is part of the “Information Systems Management” track at the IAE of the University of Montpellier.

-This program is offered as an initial training course with a 5- to 6-month internship each year, as well as through a work-study program.
-Admission is subject to selection.
+This program is offered as an initial training program with a 5- to 6-month internship each year, as well as through a work-study program.
+Admission is subject to a selection process.

 The value of the program lies in the skills students acquire over the course of four semesters.
-These skills are taught by faculty members from both academia and industry, and are reinforced through strong ties to the national and international industrial sector.
-In the first semester of the M1 program, a solid foundation in chemistry is complemented by specialized multidisciplinary training essential for success in the cosmetics and wellness industries.
+These skills are taught by faculty members from both academia and industry, and are reinforced through strong ties to the national and international industrial sectors.
+In the first semester of the M1 program, a solid foundation in chemistry is complemented by specialized multidisciplinary training essential for careers in the cosmetics and wellness industries.
 The second semester deepens this specialization, which is further reinforced in the third semester and becomes fully developed by the fourth semester.
-Throughout the program, students gain experience in managing industrial projects.
-Thanks to this comprehensive training, students acquire the skills necessary for seamless integration into their chosen industrial sector.
+Throughout the program, students gain experience managing industrial projects.
+Thanks to this comprehensive training, students acquire the skills necessary to seamlessly integrate into their chosen industrial sector.

 Organization

-This program is structured into semesters, with each semester worth 30 ECTS credits (for a total of four semesters, each worth 30 ECTS credits, amounting to 120 European credits).
+This program is organized on a semester basis, with each semester worth 30 ECTS credits (for a total of 4 semesters of 30 ECTS credits, amounting to 120 European credits).
 The program lasts two years, and most students enter the master’s program in their first year, following completion of a bachelor’s degree.
 Students may also enter the program directly in the second year, provided they meet the prerequisites.

-The master's program is offered as a traditional degree program as well as through work-study programs (apprenticeships and professional training contracts):
+The master's program is offered as a full-time program as well as through work-study options (apprenticeship and professional training contract):

-• Initial training: classroom instruction from September to February, followed by a 5- to 6-month internship;
+• Initial training: classes from September through February, followed by a 5- to 6-month internship;

-• Work-study program: alternating 1- to 2-month periods of classroom instruction or on-the-job training from September through February, followed by an internship from early February through late August.
+• Work-study program: Alternating 1- to 2-month periods of classroom instruction or on-the-job training from September through February, followed by an internship from early February through approximately late August.

 The program is also open to continuing education and the recognition of prior learning.

-Students who have chosen the dual degree program combining the Master’s in Chemistry (Cosmetics Engineering track) and the Master’s in Technology and Systems Management will take a blockTU at the IAE (University of Montpellier) in addition to the courses offered in the Master’s in Chemistry (Cosmetics Engineering track).
-A modified schedule for the first semester and/or the beginning of the second semester is available.
+Students who have chosen the dual-degree program combining the Master’s in Chemistry (Cosmetics Engineering track) and the Master’s in Technology and Systems Management will take a blockTU at the IAE (University of Montpellier) as well as the courses offered in the Master’s in Chemistry (Cosmetics Engineering track).
+A modified schedule for the first semester and/or the beginning of the second semester is offered.

 Professional projects are an integral part of the program, starting in the first year.
-These projects focus on the main areas of R&D in the cosmetics industry and are led by industry professionals in collaboration with the faculty.
+These projects cover the main areas of R&D in the cosmetics industry and are led by industry professionals, in collaboration with the faculty.

 Target Audience and Prerequisites

-This program is designed for students who hold a bachelor’s degree (Bac + 3), primarily a bachelor’s degree in chemistry, a bachelor’s degree in chemistry and biology, or an equivalent degree (180 ECTS).
-Admission is selective and open to applicants from both France and abroad (through “Études en France” and Campus France).
+This program is intended for students who hold a three-year post-secondary degree, primarily a bachelor’s degree in chemistry, a bachelor’s degree in chemistry and biology, or an equivalent degree (180 ECTS).
+Admission is selective and open to applicants from France and abroad (through “Études en France” and Campus France).

-Direct admission to the second year of the master’s program may be possible, subject to prerequisites in the specialized fields covered in the first year of the Cosmetic Engineering track.
+Direct admission to the second year of the master’s program may be possible, subject to prerequisites in the specialized fields covered by the first year of the Cosmetic Engineering track.

-• Recommended qualifications: Successful candidates must demonstrate independence and a strong work ethic.
+• Recommended prerequisites: Selected students must demonstrate independence and a strong work ethic.
 Foreign language skills are desirable.

 • In France: You can continue your studies toward a Ph.D.

-• If you are studying abroad: You have earned 300 ECTS credits, which allows you to continue your studies abroad.
+• Abroad: You have earned 300 ECTS credits, which allow you to continue your studies abroad.

-• Transfer and re-enrollment options: You can pursue a dual degree program with the IAE at the University of Montpellier.
+• Transfer Programs and Program Changes: You can pursue a dual degree program with the IAE at the University of Montpellier.

-You will be able to apply for management positions at cosmetics or wellness companies, both in France and abroad.
+You will be able to apply for executive positions at companies in the cosmetics or wellness industries, both in France and abroad.
 You will also be able to start your own business.